Warren1001/PD2Info/Season_3_Issues.md

 ## **Game crashes upon killing *Ventar the Unholy* (Baal's Wave 4 Boss)**
 - One person has reported fixing this issue by installing Diablo 2/PD2 to the same drive that Windows is on.
+- One person has reported fixing this issue by using the online installers from Blizzard.
+They were originally using a Diablo 2 install on a USB from the D3 Collector's Edition (or something like that).
+Redownload the online installers from the Blizzard site.

 ## **Cannot press Create Game/Join Game/any button in the Realm menu**
 ###### You alt-tabbed while the Settings menu ingame was open.